BusyCityGuy/finite-state-machine-luau/README.md

-# Finite State Machine (FSM) in Luau
+# StateQ: A Finite State Machine (FSM) in Luau

-A feature rich and fully typed implementation of a Finite State Machine in [Luau](https://luau-lang.org/), developed for use in Roblox experiences.
+An intuitive fully-typed Finite State Machine in [Luau](https://luau-lang.org/) that supports async transitions by queueing events, developed for use in Roblox experiences.

 This project is licensed under the terms of the MIT license.
 See [LICENSE.md](https://github.com/busycityguy/finite-state-machine-luau/blob/main/LICENSE.md) for details.